The whole human memory can be, and probably in a short time will be, made accessible to every individual.

 — Geeknet, Inc. 2012

-social sciences.
-Rituals are indispensable for identification with
+sciences.
+Rituals are indispensable for identification with social groups,

-social groups, but they should be the subject rather than the procedure
+but they should be the subject rather than the procedure of science.

 — Gerd Gigerenzer

-of the discipline, whereas often mathematics strips off the context in
+discipline, whereas often mathematics strips off the context in order to

-I’m not interested in doing research and I never have been.
-I’m
+interested in doing research and I never have been.
+I’m interested in

-interested in understanding, which is quite a different thing.
-And often
+understanding, which is quite a different thing.
+And often to understand

 — David Blackwell